Essure Birth Control Lawsuit

 The fact that judges have allowed some cases against Bayer to proceed is a good sign for all women with potential Essure claims.
 Still, unique considerations in Essure litigation means that it is critical to work with an experienced law firm that can put together a case capable of overcoming Bayer’s legal protections.

-If you have used Essure and feel that the device has negatively impacted your health, our attorneys can help.
+If you or a loved one implanted the Essure device and feel that it has negatively impacted your health, our attorneys can help.

 We are one of the largest and most decorated personal injury firms in the country, and have extensive experience with these types of cases.
-Contact us for a free, no-obligation case review to determine if you are eligible for compensation.
+Contact us for a free, no-obligation legal consultation to determine if you are owed money for damages.
+You pay nothing unless we win your case.